 5. Customer Experience

-For retail shops, customer experience is characterized by large, air-conditioned showrooms and cheerful staff.
+Retail shops’ customer experience is characterized by large, air-conditioned showrooms and cheerful staff.
 The world of eCommerce doesn’t have any of that.
-Online, good customer experience looks different, but it is still as important a factor in driving online sales.
-If customers don’t feel good about shopping at your eCommerce store, that will make a serious dent on your online sales.
+Online, good customer experience looks different, but it is still as important a factor in driving online sales if customers don’t feel good about shopping at your eCommerce store, that will make a serious dent on your online sales.

 When it comes to driving online sales, it all comes down to ease of use.
 Are customers able to navigate your site easily?
 Is the design intuitive and free of glitches?
 This is the part where having a great website still matters a whole lot.
 If you’re running an eCommerce store, a well-designed website may just be your wisest investment.